Door County: Cherries, Apples, Lighthouses and Lake Views

 Experience the renowned Peninsula Music Festival, delighting audiences since 1953.
-In addition to background talks and expert presentations, attend two concerts and a closed rehearsal featuring professional musicians who come from across the country to be part of this special celebration.
-Learn the event’s history and how it grew out of the Early Moravian Music Festival.
+In addition to background talks and expert presentations, attend two concerts and a closed rehearsal featuring professional musicians from across the country to be part of this special celebration.
+Meet industry professionals eager to share their stories and the history of the event.
+Meet both the Music Director/Conductor and Emerging Conductors who will provide insights into their roles and the selection of repertoire and guest artists.
+Other highlights include exploring the Door Community Auditorium with its ideal acoustics and hearing behind-the-scenes perspectives and entertaining stories from the festival’s volunteer management and staff.

 Family owned and operated, Rowleys Bay Resort is situated on 100 secluded acres dominating a pristine and undeveloped bay with 700 feet of Lake Michigan shoreline, one of the most picturesque locations in Door County.